allangrds/PiuPiu/README.md

 </p>

 ## How to use
----

 1. To clone and run this application, you'll need [Git](https://git-scm.com),[Node.js](https://nodejs.org/en/download/), and [Yarn](https://yarnpkg.com/pt-BR/).

-2. Change the filename `.env.example` to `.env` and update it's content with your configurations:
+2. Change the filename `.env.example` to `.env` and update its content with your configurations:

 ```env
 CONSUMER_KEY=''